Table of Contents

 - Mixed type 15 – 30 %: This form is common in patients in the second peak incidence.
 Men are affected more often than women in this form.
 The infestation is typically cervical or abdominal.

 - Lymphocyte-poor type 1 – 2 %: Anaplastic large cell with mitosis and few lymphocytes.
-This rare form for patients at an advanced age with manifestation of lymphoma in the abdomen is typical
+This rare form is typical in patients at an advanced age with manifestation of lymphoma in the abdomen.

 Nodular lymphocyte-predominant Hodgkin lymphoma